Top tips for swimming safely this summer

 Plan ahead

-Making yourself and others who you are with more visible is also beneficial, you could do this by packing a brightly coloured wetsuit or swim hat to wear.
+Making yourself and others who you are with more visible is also beneficial.
+You could do this by packing a brightly coloured wetsuit or swim hat to wear.
+Check off swimming pool safety by making sure you pack swimming aids such as armbands and safety swim floats, if needed.

 Stay in lifeguarded areas

-Look out for red and yellow flags when you’re at the beach, these indicate which areas are operated by lifeguards and are the safest to swim in.
-Make sure to keep in between these flags while you’re swimming in the sea too!
+When you’re at the beach, you should look out for red and yellow flags, which indicate the areas that are operated by lifeguards and the safest to swim in.
+And keep in between these flags while you’re swimming in the sea.

 Improving water safety at home is also crucial.
-After your little one has been in the bath or a paddling pool, they must be securely covered or emptied after use.
-With paddling pools, you can stop them from re-filling by turning them over or turning the hosepipe off at the tap so that children cannot fill it themselves.
+After your little one has been in the bath or a paddling pool, these vessels must be securely covered or emptied.
+With paddling pools, you can stop them from re-filling by turning them over or turning the hosepipe off at the tap so that children cannot refill them themselves.

-The Water Safety Code by RLSS UK provides simple and easy-to-remember information that educates people on water safety and what to do in an emergency.
-Get to know it below:
+The RLSS UK Water Safety Code provides simple and easy-to-remember information that educates people on water safety and what to do in an emergency.
+Get to know it here:

 Remember that children who take part in swimming lessons with us can swim for free outside of their lesson time*.
-Getting involved in our swimming sessions is a great way for them to cool off as the weather heats up and practice what they’ve been learning!
-Find out more about free swimming with us here.
+Getting involved in our swimming sessions is a great way for them to cool off as the weather heats up and practise what they’ve been learning!

 *The inclusion of free swimming with children’s swimming lessons excludes Inflatable Sessions at all centres, and Fun Sessions at Pavilions In The Park, Romsey Rapids Sports Complex, and The Triangle, and Fun for All sessions at Prudhoe Waterworld, Concordia Leisure Centre & Blyth Sports Centre.